Unequal Exchange in the Twenty-First Century

 Papers due: January 14, 2026.

-Abstracts should be sent to the following email: [email protected]The objective of the conference is for academic and activist worlds to meet, share experiences, and collaborate.
+Abstracts and papers should be sent to the following email: [email protected]The objective of the conference is for academic and activist worlds to meet, share experiences, and collaborate.
 Therefore, papers are not a requisite for participation.
 Activists are welcome to present papers within the framework of their anti-imperialist struggle and North-South/South-South cooperation and solidarity.

 Part Two: Practice